Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 This practical is aimed to introduce you to the EDGE & EcoEDGE scores that you’ll need for your conservation strategy coursework.
-Put briefly, these scores balance the distinctiveness of species against their risk of extinction to detirmine conservation priorities.
+Put briefly, these scores balance the distinctiveness of species against their risk of extinction to determine conservation priorities.
 You can find out more information about EDGE scores from the ZSL website:

 <https://www.zsl.org/conservation/our-priorities/wildlife-back-from-the-brink/animals-on-the-edge>